-Terry L. Stone, John L. Prince, Douglas L. Kieta and Larry D. Layne
+Terry L. Stone, John L. Prince and Douglas L. Kieta

-On June 14, 2018, we granted 32,759 shares of our restricted common stock to each of our non-employee directors (except for the Chairman of our Board, Mr. Jones) in consideration of services to be provided.
+On November 18, 2019, we granted 31,666 shares of our restricted common stock to certain of our non-employee directors in consideration of services to be provided.
 The value of the common stock granted to each of Messrs.
-Stone, Prince, Kieta and Layne was determined to be \$100,898.
-The shares vested on July 1, 2019.
+Stone, Prince and Kieta was determined to be \$16,783.
+The shares vest on the date of our Annual Meeting.

-On June 15, 2017, we granted 15,574 shares of our restricted common stock to each of our non-employee directors (except for the Chairman of our Board, Mr. Jones) in consideration of services to be provided.
+On June 14, 2018, we granted 32,759 shares of our restricted common stock to certain of our non-employee directors in consideration of services to be provided.
 The value of the common stock granted to each of Messrs.
-Stone, Prince, Kieta and Layne was determined to be \$93,444.
-The shares vested on June 14, 2018.
+Stone, Prince and Kieta was determined to be \$100,898.
+The shares vested on July 1, 2019.